Bohr topology and difference sets for some abelian groups: Introduction

+If $G$ is a countable abelian group and $A, B \subseteq G$ have positive upper Banach density, then $A+B$ is piecewise syndetic.
+For $G=\mathbb Z$, this result is due to Renling Jin \cite{JinSP}.
+Bergelson, Furstenberg, and Weiss \cite{BFW} strengthened the conclusion from ``piecewise syndetic" to ``piecewise Bohr."
+These results have been generalized to other settings -- see \cite{BeiglbockUltrafilter,BBF,BjorklundFish,Dinasso,DinassoEtAl,GriesmerThesis, GriesmerIsr}.
+The proofs and examples in \cite{GriesmerIsr} raised the following question, stated for $G=\mathbb Z$ as \cite[Question 5.1]{GriesmerIsr}.

-\begin{question}[cf. Question 5.1 in \cite{GriesmerIsr}] Let $G$ be a countable abelian group, $S\subseteq G$ and let $\tilde{S}$ denote the closure of $S$ in $bG$, the Bohr compactification of $G$.
-Let $m_{bG}$ denote Haar measure on $bG$.
-Which, if any, of the following implications are true? \begin{enumerate} \item[(1)] If $m_{bG}(\tilde{S}) > 0$ and $d^{*}(A)>0$, then $A+S$ is piecewise syndetic.\footnote{We will not use syndeticity or piecewise syndeticity in this article.
-See \cite{GrPreprint} for more on Part (1) of Question \ref{questionIsr}.}
+\begin{question} Let $G$ be a countable abelian group and $S\subseteq G$.
+Let $\tilde{S}$ be the closure of $S$ in $bG$, the Bohr compactification\footnote{We will not use the Bohr compactification in this article except in reference to Question \ref{questionIsr} -- see \cite{RudinFourier} for exposition.} of $G$.
+Let $m_{bG}$ denote Haar measure in $bG$.
+Which, if any, of the following implications are true? \begin{enumerate} \item[1.]
+If $m_{bG}(\tilde{S}) > 0$ and $d^{*}(A)>0$, then $S+A$ is piecewise syndetic.

-\item[(2)] If $m_{bG}(\tilde{S}) > 0$ and $d^{*}(A)>0$, then $A+S$ is piecewise Bohr.
+\item[2.]
+If $m_{bG}(\tilde{S}) > 0$ and $d^{*}(A)>0$, then $S+A$ is piecewise Bohr.

-\item[(3)] If $S$ is dense in the Bohr topology of $G$ and $d^{*}(A)>0$, then $d^{*}(A+S)=1$. \end{enumerate} \end{question}
+\item[3.]
+If $S$ is dense in the Bohr topology of $G$ and $d^{*}(A)>0$, then $d^{*}(S+A)=1$. \end{enumerate} \end{question}

-The sets we construct to prove Theorem \ref{thmAnyPrime} are counterexamples to the implications (2) and (3) of Question \ref{questionIsr} for $G= G_{p}$, resulting in the following theorem.
-When $G=G_{2}$ none of the implications (1)-(3) hold -- see \cite{GrPreprint} for details.
+The following theorem provides a negative answer to all parts of Question \ref{questionIsr} when $G$ is $\mathbb F_{2}^{\omega}$.
+We say that $S\subseteq G$ is \emph{chromatically intersective} if for every partition of $G$ into finitely many sets $A_{1},\dots, A_{r}$, there exists $i\leq r$ such that $(A_{i}-A_{i})\cap S$ contains a nonzero element of $G$.
+Equivalently, $S$ is chromatically intersective if $(B-B)\cap S$ contains a nonzero element whenever $B$ is piecewise syndetic -- see \cite{GrSingle} for a proof of this well-known equivalence.